portrayer/Hackintosh-Ryzen-MSI-B450I/README.md

 ## Issues

 - Unknown processor in About This Mac (need to modify system files)
-- Wrong ram speed display in About This Mac (shows only half speed)
+- Wrong ram speed display in About This Mac (shows half speed)
+- No 32-bit support
+- Can't run andriod emulator since android emulator only supports vt-x, but genymotion and virtualbox with amd-v support work well